Dr. Reza Parizi

-researchers (link), as well as Senior IEEE, IEEE Blockchain Community, and ACM.
-Prior to joining KSU, the New York Institute of Technology.
+Senior IEEE, IEEE Blockchain Community, and ACM.
+Prior to joining KSU, he was with the New York Institute of Technology.
 He has applied his insights and expertise to a host of innovative and technology-driven projects across start-ups in IoT security, software, and education industries.
 He received a Ph.D. in Software Engineering in

 2012 and M.Sc. and B.Sc. degrees in Software Engineering and Computer Science respectively

-He has more than 8 years of working experience in industrial software development and project managing.
-He is currently serving on the advisory board of FinTech4Good-Blockchain.
+He has more than 10 years of working experience in industrial software development and project managing.
+He is currently serving on the advisory board of FinTech4Good.
 His interests are R&D in AI-assisted Cybersecuirty, Federated learning, Blockchain, Smart contract programming, emerging issues in software engineering, IoT, and the practice of secure software-run world applications.
-He has published several research papers in top reputable scientific journals (such as IEEE Internet of Things Journal, IEEE Transactions on Services Computing, Computers & Security, IEEE Transactions on Reliability, IEEE Transactions on Cloud Computing, Journal of Ambient Intelligence and Smart Environments, Information and Software Technology, Journal of Systems and Software, Journal of Soft Computing, and International Journal on Software Tools for Technology Transfer, to just name a few) and international conferences and also has two copyrights to his credit.
+He has published several research papers in top reputable scientific journals (such as IEEE Internet of Things Journal, IEEE Transactions on Services Computing, Computers & Security, IEEE Transactions on Reliability, IEEE Transactions on Cloud Computing, Neural Computing and Applications, Information and Software Technology, Journal of Systems and Software, Journal of Soft Computing, and International Journal on Software Tools for Technology Transfer, to just name a few) and international conferences and also has two copyrights to his credit.

 *** I have been recognized as 1 of 3 "Professors To Know In Software Engineering Programs" in the USA - check it out